 The 5MM Body is the skeleton or frame work of the entire system.
 This component is responsible for added efficiency, which translates into easier wide interval leaps, increased dynamic range and improved endurance.
 I have written extensively on the subject of "Standing Wave Efficiency" within my online blog and there are numerous YouTube videos explaining the physics behind SWE Technology and how I have applied this concept to brass instruments.

 So which Body style is right for you?
 I specifically designed style "A" to be the optimum efficiency, weight and aesthetic design to fit most trumpets.
 This design (and styles B and C) tapers down to 5/8" with a nut option to transition to a 9/16" receiver, which is the most common size on almost all factory built horns.
 Those of you playing a custom horn with a 5/8" receiver may opt for the cylindrical nut.
-Around 1150 of you are playing Harrelson trumpets and a few hundred of our trumpets were built with a 3/4" receiver, which would require styles D, E and F as these taper to 3/4".
-Style E is recommended for most 3/4" applications.
+Around 1150 of you are playing Harrelson trumpets and a few hundred of our trumpets were built with a 3/4" receiver, which would require styles E or I as these taper to 3/4".

 Need more audible feedback?
-Then choose styles C or D as these loose more energy giving the player more feedback behind the bell.
+Then choose styles C or our Lightweight series as these lose more energy giving the player more feedback behind the bell.
 Need more projection?
-Choose style F for maximum efficiency and projection.
+Choose style I for maximum efficiency and projection.

 What's with the Nut?